 Here is a great sugar cookie recipe which is perfect for rolling a little thinner, then spreading with filling.
 Shape the dough into hearts and you have a perfect Valentine’s Day sugar cookie, or just a wonderful tea cookie.
-Here’s how to make heart shaped sugar cookies with cherry filling.
+Here’s how to make heart-shaped sugar cookies with cherry filling.

-How to Make Heart Shaped Sugar Cookies with Cherry Filling
+How to Make Heart-Shaped Sugar Cookies with Cherry Filling

 If you add too much cornstarch to your cookie dough, your cookies will be inevitably dry.
 Since these are cutout sugar cookies, we’ll only add 2 TBSP.
-If you were making these round and just flattening them, add 1/4 c.
+If you were making these rounds and just flattening them, add 1/4 c.

 Always cream your butter, sugar until fluffy, and then add your egg and egg yolk, making sure there aren’t clumps of butter.
 Not completing this step will suffer the finished cookie because you’ll have uneven amounts of fat in the dough.

 Roll the cookie dough to about 1/4″.
 Using the larger cookie cutter, cut the larger heart and then using a smaller cookie cutter, cut out the center of each large one.
-I didn’t fill all my cookies and in a batch or two, I baked the smaller cut outs on top of larger ones.
+I didn’t fill all my cookies and in a batch or two, I baked the smaller cut-outs on top of larger ones.

 Spread one layer of the sugar cookie dough with a thin layer of the cherry curd.
-Curd does not bubble over, unless you use too much.
+Curd does not bubble over unless you use too much.
 It’s very easy to work with.

-Top the cherry sugar cookie layer with another cut out cookie.
+Top the cherry sugar cookie layer with another cut-out cookie.
 Bake 10 minutes, cookie should spring back slightly.
 Sprinkle with powdered sugar after they cool.

 A beautiful heart shaped cookie, filled with delicious cherry curd.
 Great for a tea party!